 In the year 2018-2019, at the Shri Maharaja Hari Singh Hospital’s Drug De-Addiction Centre, 6476 cases were registered while as 755 patients were admitted in the hospital.
 Official figures revealed that over 46000 drug addicts were treated at the SMHS hospital in 2018.

-Out of them, 88 per cent of the drug addicts were males, and rest 12 per cent were females that include school and college going girls.
+Out of them, 88 per cent of the drug addicts were males, and the rest 12 per cent were females that include school and college going girls.

 In December 2018, Jammu and Kashmir became the second state after Punjab to have a comprehensive Drug De-addiction Policy.